The 31 Best Action Movies of 2023 (So Far)

 Starring: Tom Blyth, Rachel Zegler, Hunter Schafer, Peter Dinklage, Jason Schwartzman, Burn Gorman, and Viola Davis

-Why it's worth watching: We're returning to the world of the Hunger Games with this prequel, following an 18-year-old Coriolanus Snow (Blyth) as he mentors Lucy Gray Baird (Zeglaer), the female tribute from District 12
+Why it's worth watching: The world of the Hunger Games made a compelling return with this prequel, following an 18-year-old Coriolanus Snow (Blyth) as he mentors Lucy Gray Baird (Zeglaer), the female tribute from District 12.

 Starring: Sofia Boutella, Charlie Hunnam, Stuart Martin, Anthony Hopkins, Jena Malone